 Steps to Disaster Management Planning

-No one is exempt from a disaster, and most organizations are unprepared if a disaster erupts, unless your company has prepared a Disaster Plan that accounts for any disaster that will exceed your ability to respond effectively: a worst-case scenario.
+No one is exempt from a disaster, and most organizations are unprepared if a disaster erupts, unless your company has prepared a Disaster Plan with disaster procedures that accounts for any disaster that will exceed your ability to respond effectively: a worst-case scenario.

 Disasters result from three (3) types of incidents, caused by: